Allergies and Tinnitus: How Are They Connected?

 Allergies and tinnitus are connected through the migraine process

 Allergy symptoms have also been linked to migraine, a condition where there is hypersensitivity and inflammation in the brain.
-Here, it’s important to understand the interconnected relationship between migraine, allergies, and tinnitus.
+Here, it’s important to understand the interconnected relationship between migraine, allergies and ear ringing.

 Numerous clinical studies have documented that migraines and allergic rhinitis frequently appear together in the same person.
 Further, both conditions share common elements, such as inflammation and histamine reactivity.
 Migraine attacks also seem to increase during allergy season.
 Finally, people with allergies often mistake associated migraine symptoms as being “sinus headaches” (see below).